 Written Expression Learning Disorder Workup

-The Diagnostic and Statistical Manual of Mental Disorders, 4th edition (DSM-IV) and the International Classification of Diseases, 9th edition (ICD-9) offer medical classification systems that are similar to, but not always consistent with, educational definitions of learning problems.[4]
-The medical diagnosis of a learning disorder does not automatically provide a child with eligibility for assistance at school.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM5) and the International Classification of Diseases, 10th edition (ICD-10) offer medical classification systems that are similar to, but not always consistent with, educational definitions of learning problems.
+[7] The medical diagnosis of a learning disorder does not automatically provide a child with eligibility for assistance at school.
 Therefore, understanding the educational definitions and school processes that allow for school interventions is important for clinicians who diagnose learning problems.

 Special education and learning disabilities